abalsillie/3-password-generator/README.md

 ## Usage

-Follow the prompts to generate a password.
-Unfortunately issues loading the password on the page.
+Follow the prompts to generate a password and add desired elements.

 ## Credits